hemeraleback/Cpp/README.md

-Those are some of my C++ work, and some of my assigment translated in English
+Those are some of my C++ works, and some of my school assigment translated in English